iluwatar/java-design-patterns/private-class-data/README.md

 In plain words

-> Private class data pattern prevent manipulation of data that is meant to be immutable by seperating the data from methods that use it into a class that maintains the data state.
+> Private class data pattern prevent manipulation of data that is meant to be immutable by seperating the data from methods that use it and placing them into a class that maintains the data state.

 Wikipedia says